1,000+ Opportunities

 Commit to working in an early childhood program for the entire duration of your scholarship, plus one additional year.
 Click here to apply for the ECECD Scholarship

-Based on current listing details, eligibility includes: New Mexico early childhood employees working 20+ hours weekly with children ages 0-5 in licensed programs, Head Start, public PreK, or tribal programs; must hold a high school diploma or equivalent.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: New Mexico early childhood employees working 20+ hours weekly with children ages 0-5 in licensed programs, Head Start, public PreK, or tribal programs; must hold a high school diploma or equivalent.
+Confirm the full requirements in the official notice before applying.